tomhobsonxd/Python_RaspberryPi-ANPR-Automatic_Gate/README.md

 To begin, run the following:

-To install the opencv-python libraries
+To install the opencv-python libraries, run:

 `pip install opencv-python`

+Then install imutils using,

+`pip install imutils`